jshaw/tmls-workshop-2023/README.md

 - Have [Visual Studio Code](https://code.visualstudio.com/) installed on your computer
 - Have the [Live Server VSCode Extention](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) added to your IDE

+Before the workshop run `npm install` from within both the `codeAndTrainModel` and `predictNewPoses` directories.

 Participants are also welcome to attend and follow along in a non-technical way.
 In this case, there are no prerequisites required beforehand.

+### Running the project

+- To run the `dashboard` and `p5ParticleSketch` which is based on p5.js, run the VS Code Live Server Extension and go to your localhost:PORT
+- To run `codeAndTrainModel` and `predictNewPoses` enter the directory and install dependencies `tfjs-node` and `pubnub` by running `npm install`.
+Than you can execute `node index.js` in either directory.
+- Ensure to update the following variables to unique string values so you don't interfere with other data channels.
+ - in `dashboard/sketch.js` update the `channelName` and `aiChannelName` to unique values
+ - in `p5ParticleSketch/sketch.js` update `aiChannelName` the same string used for the variable in the dashboard directory.
+ - in `predictNewPoses/index.js` update `aiChannelName` the same string used for the same variable names above.
+- Update file path to the model directory in `predictNewPoses/index.js` to your systems path to the model files.

 ### Workshop Overview